50 Cent Revives Rick Ross Beef After Paying $22 Million For Bankruptcy Discharge

 A photo posted by 50 Cent (@50cent) on

 A jury of four women and two men only had to deliberate for about an hour before deciding that the “In The Club” rapper was going to pay for posting that sex tape.
-They awarded Levonia Leviston $2.5 million for using her image without her permission and another $2.5 million for intentional infliction of emotional distress.
+They awarded Lavonia Leviston $2.5 million for using her image without her permission and another $2.5 million for intentional infliction of emotional distress.

-After 50 Cent lost the Lastonia Leviston sex tape lawsuit, you can only imagine how bad Rick Ross was clowning him.
+After 50 Cent lost the Lavonia Leviston sex tape lawsuit, you can only imagine how bad Rick Ross was clowning him.
 He even told Rolling Stone in an interview, “My relationship with Curtis is really amusing, due to the fact that I’m the biggest L he ever took.”

 Naturally, Ross was talking about how 50 Cent posted that sex tape thinking he had really done something to hurt the Mayback Music mogul’s feelings only to lose a multi-million dollar lawsuit for putting Leviston on blast.
 50 Cent responded to Ross’ interview diss on Instagram when he wrote, “I will have his HEAD.”